 The picture of the painting that we used as a basis of the machine is from the Rijksmuseum’s public domain image collection.
 It was edited and printed on a transparent acrylic glass.
 The special effects also include openly licensed sounds from the Internet Archive, the Free Music Archive and Freesound such as sound effects from the YLE archive.
 You can find the full credits in the end of the video.

 The operation of the machine is controlled by an Arduino Uno, which is stacked with the Adafruit Motor Shield V2.3 and Adafruit Music Maker Shield.
 The XY gantry mechanism which moves the apple was made using 3D printed plastic parts, aluminum rods, timing belts, gears and two stepper motors with end switches.
 An additional board including an Arduino Pro Mini was also used for producing light effects and for reading the motor end switches and the joystick output.

-Special thanks to all the institutions and individuals who have released content with an open license so that we could use it in the Forbidden Fruit Machine
+We want to thank all the institutions and individuals who have released content with an open license so that we could use it in the Forbidden Fruit Machine.